 Welcome to my website!
 My name is pronounced as "Ying-jie Chee".
-I am an assistant professor at Copenhagen Business School.
-I obtained my PhD in Finance from Stockholm School of Economics.
-I am interested in banking, corporate finance, and financial intermediation.
-You can find my CV here and some of my ongoing projects below.
+I am an assistant professor at Copenhagen Business School with a PhD in Finance from Stockholm School of Economics.
+My research interests are banking, corporate finance, financial intermediation, and household finance.
+Please find my CV here.

 Address: Solbjerg Pl.
 3, 2000 Frederiksberg, Denmark